EthWorks/AllSporter-TGE/readme.md

 ## AllSporter Crowdsale

-The Smart Contract for managing AllSporter Coin ICO.
+The Smart Contract for managing the AllSporter Coin Crowdsale.
+The Crowdsale consists of the following phases:

+* Presale
+* 2-tiered Pre-ICO
+* 6-tiered ICO phase

+The investments can come from 3 different sources:
+* External sales, e.g. BTC investments
+* Direct sales in ETH
+* Team & Advisors allocations

 ### Events